masterkram/bytehub/docs/Study-Notes/Module-4/Database/DB-Basics.md

 | 467 | Sarah White | Matenweg 164     | SS     | 5     |
 | 467 | Sarah White | Matenweg 165     | BIIT   | 7     |

-## Keys

-A key uniquely identifies a tuple(row) in a table.

-Sometimes one attribute or a small set of attributes forms a (natural) key.

-Sometimes an extra key is needed to guarantee uniqueness.

 ## Relational Algebra vs SQL